LandClan/jasperreports/jasperreports/landclan/README.md

 The jar file must be uploaded to the nexus.
 This can be done from the nexus web UI.

-In future we should create a Jenkins pipeline to automate this process.

 # Jaspersoft Studio

 If you want to run Jaspersoft Studio version 6.21.2 using the LandClan custom version then you will need to follow these instructions.